Tips and Tricks to Rev Up Your Client Customer Service Game

 Often, veterinary technicians and assistants miss opportunities with clients that could enhance the client relationship and bond, ultimately leading to better patient care.
 It is up to each individual to capture the moment and create a positive experience for every client and patient every time they visit the practice.
-For many, these opportunities could lead to an improved practice culture and job satisfaction.
+For many, these customer service opportunities could lead to an improved practice culture and job satisfaction.

 Educate; Don’t Sell!